EPR’S ROLE IN PREVENTING TEENAGE PREGNANCIES IN RWANDA

 of the root causes of unintended pregnancies is the limited access to reliable

-irresponsibility and the lack of involvement of boys and men in the prevention
+and the lack of involvement of boys and men in the prevention of unwanted

-of unwanted pregnancies, as well as a general absence of early education
+pregnancies, as well as a general absence of early education promoting positive

 In light of these alarming findings, the Presbyterian